MarcelPiNacy/cmts/README.md

 #### Features
 - The library relies on a lock-free ring buffer for queue operations that minimizes false sharing through a bitwise rotate on the read and write indices.
 - All data structures are allocated at once at startup, with the exception of the fiber stacks.
+- The library doesn't use exceptions and its API is compatible with C.
 #### Usage
 Like other C/C++ header-only libraries, you can `#include cmts.h` anywhere in your project, as long as you add the following *once*:
 ```C++